GoogleCloudPlatform/kubernetes-engine-customize-fluentd/README.md

 # Customizing Fluentd for GKE Sample Code

 This is the sample code for customizing fluentd in Google Kubernetes Engine (GKE).
-The tutorial explains how to run a custom fluentd daemonset inside of GKE that sends logs to StackDriver.
+The tutorial explains how to run a custom fluentd daemonset inside GKE that sends logs to Google Cloud Logging.

 ## Overview

 The repository contains:
-* a convenience script that creates a gke cluster with logging disabled (create-cluster.sh)
+* a convenience script that creates a GKE cluster with logging disabled (create-cluster.sh)
-* kubernetes manifests for deploying a test logging program and the fluentd daemonset in kubernetes
+* Manifests for deploying a test logging program and the fluentd daemonset in Kubernetes
-* The test logging program source and dockerfile in test-logger
+* The test logging program source and Dockerfile in test-logger

 ## Contact Us